 |7:00 PM||5:00 PM||5:00 PM||5:00 PM||6:00 PM||12:00 PM||Closed|

-***Wednesday's we will be closed from 11-12 for our weekly staff meeting.
+***Thursday's we will be closed from 12-1 for our weekly staff meeting.
 This is to better serve our clients. *Friday April 27th we will close at 1pm-Saturday April 28th we will be closed & Monday April 30th we will be open from 8am-12pm for Tech appointments ONLY.**

 Great animal clinic, I will bring all my animals here.
 They are great with animals.
 And know their stuff